 County-Specific Page Links

 - Downloadables: PDF maps and brochures, KMZ files, and GIS shapefiles are available for download through the Tsunami Hazard Area Map Application above.
 Click/tap any coastal location on the map to invoke a pop-up window that provides links and other information.
 NOTE: there may be many results in the pop-up, depending on where you click.
 We recommend you zoom in to a very specific area of interest before using the pop-up feature.

-MyHazards by Cal OES provides a website where you can find out if you live within an area at risk to hazards from earthquakes, flooding, fire, and tsunami inundation.
+- MyHazards by Cal OES provides a website where you can find out if you live within an area at risk to hazards from tsunamis, earthquakes, flooding, and fire.

-When citing the tsunami inundation maps, please use the following format (entering the specific map name, county name, and date on the map):
+When citing the maps in your research, please use the following format (entering the specific map name, county name, and date on the map where indicated):

 State of California, year, Tsunami Hazard Area Map, County name County; produced by the California Geological Survey, the California Governor's Office of Emergency Services, and AECOM; dated date on the map, mapped at multiple scales.